-Now that the restrictions are finally being lifted, here is the newly re-edited top 10 list of safe summer sampling locations where you can effectively, confidently and responsibly use ‘Safe-Sampling‘ to secure new audiences for your brand, during July/August/September 2020.
+Now that the date for restrictions to be lifted has been made clear, here is the new top 10 list of safe summer sampling locations where you can effectively, confidently and responsibly use ‘Safe-Sampling‘ to reach new audiences for your brand, during June/July/August/Sept 2021.

 With half the nation still home schooling their kids or working from home, door to door as seen a resurgence for brands reaching home owners in their own properties.